 Not only is silicone glue more susceptible to dry rot, shrinkage and cracking, but as silicone dries, it becomes static, losing its ability to rebound.
 When your light faces changes in pressure or temperature, the silicone seal will remain in the same form.
 This can often times lead to an improper seal around the lens.

-Even when correct amounts are applied from the factory, silicone glue is more prone to imperfections than a pre-formed O-ring.
-Very commonly, air bubbles will form within the glue, creating an easy leak path for moisture to enter.
+Even when correct amounts are applied, silicone glue is more prone to imperfections than a pre-formed O-ring.
+Very commonly, air bubbles will form within the glue, creating an easy pathway for moisture.

 LIGHT EMITTING DIODE (LED)